Want to know more?

 We worked closely with the client on an intense, two-week engagement in November 2020.
 We held interviews, collected quantitative data, and ran a value stream mapping workshop for all the platform teams.

-Days to identify the product delivery bottleneck
+to identify the product delivery bottleneck

-Days to refine the strategy for Continuous Delivery
+to refine the strategy for continuous delivery

-A manufacturer of computer peripherals and software, with global headquarters.
-It's one of the world’s leading manufacturers of products such as keyboards, mice, tablet accessories, speakers, and webcams.
+Our client is a manufacturer of computer peripherals and software, with global headquarters.
+It’s one of the world’s leading manufacturers of products such as keyboards, mice, tablet accessories, speakers, and webcams.

 Our client’s leadership team wanted to speed up product features and reduce error rates for their customers.
 The answer was to move the platform from monthly to fortnightly deployments.
-While some of the technology challenges needed to achieve this were well-understood, it wasn’t clear in what order they should be tackled.
+While some of the technology challenges needed to achieve this were well understood, it wasn’t clear in what order they should be tackled.
 The product delivery bottleneck wasn’t obvious.

 To get a clearer picture, we collected deployment data, and visualised lead time (time from code to deployment) versus interval (time between deployments).
 The lead time showed build, test, and deploy activities always happened in under 14 days.
 The interval revealed planning and development took one to two months, which told us the product delivery bottleneck was in there.